View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 With metric filters, you can configure rules to extract metric data from log events ingested through PutLogEvents.
 The maximum number of metric filters that can be associated with a log group is 100.

-Using regular expressions to create metric filters is supported.
+Using regular expressions in filter patterns is supported.
 For these filters, there is a quota of two regular expression patterns within a single filter pattern.
 There is also a quota of five regular expression patterns per log group.
-For more information about using regular expressions in metric filters, see Filter pattern syntax for metric filters, subscription filters, filter log events, and Live Tail.
+For more information about using regular expressions in filter patterns, see Filter pattern syntax for metric filters, subscription filters, filter log events, and Live Tail.

 When you create a metric filter, you can also optionally assign a unit and dimensions to the metric that is created.

-To prevent unexpected high charges, do not specify high-cardinality fields such
+high charges, do not specify high-cardinality fields such as IPAddress or

-a dimension is treated as a separate metric and accrues charges as a separate
+treated as a separate metric and accrues charges as a separate custom metric.

 CloudWatch Logs might disable a metric filter if it generates 1,000 different name/value pairs for your specified dimensions within one hour.